Sonny Day and the Sundowners

 Other people to have made a brief appearance in the group, long before they rose to their own personal stardom, included Eddie Low and John Rowles.

 Sadly, Sonny Day is no longer with us.
+He died on August 9, 2007.
 One of the true greats of New Zealand music.

 New Zealand Music